How Much Coffee? A Better Question is How Much Water?

 You Need More Water than the Ratio Suggests

-The question of how much coffee you need depends on how much brewed coffee you want to make.
-Water is the determining factor, not the coffee.
+The question of how much ground coffee you need depends on how much coffee your favorite cup holds.
+The mass of water is the determining factor, not the coffee.

 If you’re like me, I make pour-over coffee one cup at a time.